Account Billing Policies

 The GB size of Productions, Briefcases and Archives created.

-Regular storage in an Account also does not include ZIP and RAR container files, so long as they are the top-level of documents ingested/uploaded in LEP.
-These top-level files are often not part of original ESI as used by document custodians, and instead are created as part of collection, transfer, or upload/ingestion.
+Other top-level container files of documents uploaded to LEP such as ZIP, RAR, 7z, etc. These top-level files are often not part of original ESI as maintained by document custodians, and instead are created as part of the collection, transfer, and/or upload/ingestion processes.

 Highest Usage Calculated